top of page

 Mount Haguro is known as the mountain where people pray for happiness in this world.
 From the entrance gate (Zuishinmon), a stone path of 2,446 steps goes up about 2 kilometers to the top of the mountain.

-The pagoda was first built in the mid-Heian period (931–938), rebuilt in 1372, and repaired in 1608.
-It is made of cedar wood and is 29 meters tall.
-Even after hundreds of years, it still stands proudly and is known as one of the Tohoku region’s oldest five-story pagodas.
+The pagoda was first built in the mid-Heian period (931–938).
+It was rebuilt in 1372 and repaired in 1608.
+Made of cedar wood, it stands 29 meters tall.
+Even after hundreds of years, it still stands proudly.
+It is known as one of the Tohoku region’s oldest five-story pagodas.

 Mount Gassan – The Past